 Chivay is the hub of the Colca Valley and sits on the banks of the Colca River at 3,569 meters (11,925 feet) above sea level.
 The town serves as the midpoint between valley’s highest and lowest elevations and as a watershed in the region’s environmental and ecological economy.
 Agriculture flourishes below this elevation, while livestock and ranching dominate the upper highland economies.

 On the small Plaza de Armas, you’ll find the Our Lady of Assumption church with its classic whitewashed walls, Andean baroque facade, and a collection of saints dressed in finery.
 The morning market also sets up on the square and you’ll see women dressed in traditional clothing.
 The surrounding views to snowcapped peaks and terraced hillsides are simply stunning.

 Chivay has plenty of choice in eating and lodging.
 From here, you can also continue to the smaller towns further down the valley.
 The Casa Andina lodge has a small astronomical observatory open to guests and visitors beginning at 20:00 hrs.
-Note that t’s closed during rainy season (January to March); admission S/.25.
+Note that it’s closed during rainy season (January to March); admission required.

 La Calera Hot Springs